jimhigson/oboe.js-dissertation/markdown/3_Background.md

 While the trend is generally for more client scripting and for many sites a Javascript runtime is now requisite, there are also counter-trends.
-In 2012 twitter reduced load times to one fifth of their previous design by moving much of their rendering back to the server-side, commenting that "The future is coming and it looks just like the past" [@newTwitter].
+In 2012 Twitter reduced load times to one fifth of their previous design by moving much of their rendering back to the server-side, commenting that "The future is coming and it looks just like the past" [@newTwitter].
 Under this architecture short,